-- Mix together sugar, egg, milk, salt, cinnamon and sourdough until evenly combined.
+- Mix together sugar, egg, milk, and salt sourdough until evenly combined.
 Gradually add in flour and knead until a rough dough forms.
 Add in butter and continue to knead until the dough is smooth and elastic.
 Cover and let rise overnight in a cool place (70-75F) for 8-10 hours.

 - Transfer the dough to a floured work surface.
 Using your hands, flatten the dough into a rough rectangle and then, using a rolling pin, roll out the dough into a rectangle about 9×12 with a thickness of around 1/2cm.